influxdata/docs-v2/content/influxdb/v2.2/reference/release-notes/influxdb.md

 - Add the option to [replicate data from InfluxDB OSS to InfluxDB Cloud](/influxdb/v2.2/write-data/replication).

   In this **technical preview**, you can replicate inbound data using the HTTP API.
-Support for replicating data via tasks (for example, downsampling) is targeted prior to the official release of this feature.
 This feature helps you to collect data locally from multiple InfluxDB OSS edge deployments, analyze and aggregate the data, and then send the data to one or more buckets on a remote InfluxDB Cloud instance.
 If InfluxDB OSS loses connectivity to InfluxDB Cloud, the data is sent when network connectivity is restored.

 #### Flux updates